samsquire/ideas2/README.md

 # 46. Migrationless CMS

-Most headless CMSes such as Strapi require expensive migrations to keep up-to-date.
+Headless CMSes such as Strapi require expensive migrations to keep up-to-date.
 I'd like a CMS that promises to be compatible from early versions with minimal impact.

 # 47. Single file visualized as a directory